bowornpol/NUIM-pipeline/README.md

 | ...        | ...           | ...         | ...     | ...     | ...   |

 Each row represents a correlation (edge) between a pathway (`FunctionID`) and a metabolite (`MetaboliteID`).
-- `Correlation`: The correlation coefficient (Spearman or Pearson) indicating the strength and direction of the relationship.
+- `correlation`: The correlation coefficient (Spearman or Pearson) indicating the strength and direction of the relationship.
-- `P_value`: The raw p-value for the correlation.
+- `p_value`: The raw p-value for the correlation.
-- `Q_value`: The adjusted p-value (q-value), if q-value filtering was selected.
+- `q_value`: The adjusted p-value (q-value), if q-value filtering was selected.
-- `Group`: The specific group for which the correlation was calculated.
+- `group`: The specific group for which the correlation was calculated.

 ### <ins>STEP 4: Multi-layered network construction</ins>